How to compile OpenGeode

 - Launch CMake interface.

 - Choose your configuration options.
-Take care to choose as current generator `Visual Studio 15 2017`.
+Take care to choose as the current generator

 - Launch the configure and generate option.